Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 The Wappinger and Housatonic were originally part of the Mohican Nation, though each had their own sachems (chiefs).

-After Europeans arrived, disease and warfare killed many Mohican people, and the survivors were driven west.
+After Europeans arrived, disease and warfare killed many Mohican people, and many of the survivors left New England.
 They

 How is the Mohican Indian nation organized?